materialsvirtuallab/nano266/labs/README.md

 # Cloning the repo

-You should first clone this repo by doing:
+On wherever you are performing the calculations for the lab, you should clone this repo by doing:

 ```
 git clone https://github.com/materialsvirtuallab/nano266.git
 ```

-This assumes you already have git installed, which comes by default in Mac and can easily be installed in Unix-based OSes.
+This assumes you already have git installed, which comes by default in XSEDE and Mac and can easily be installed in Unix-based OSes.
 To update your repo to the latest version at any time, you can do:

 ```
 git pull